Strong quantum-mechanical coupling using plasmons

 When light from a laser pulse is absorbed by a metal nanoparticle, it rapidly expands; this, in turn, results in coherent vibration of the entire nanoparticle.
 Plasmon resonances in noble-metal nanoparticles enable sensitive, all-optical measurement of these vibrations: as the particle vibrates, the plasmon frequency oscillates, resulting in changes in the transmission of a second, probe laser pulse.
-Using pump-probe measurements, we have measured the frequency and damping of vibrations for bipyramidal gold nanoparticles in water-glycerol solutions.
-The results show that there is a significant elastic response in the liquids, in contrast to the Newtonian fluid dynamics that are usually assumed to hold for simple liquids.
-Our demonstration of this effect constituted the first direct, mechanical measurement of viscoelastic effects in simple liquids.
-We are currently extending these measurements to different liquids and different solvents, with the aim of investigating viscoelastic effects in the bulk modulus of simple liquids, observing non-Newtonian effects in pure water, and ultimately understanding how bulk fluid-mechanical properties emerge from interactions among molecules in the liquid.
+Using pump-probe measurements, we have measured the frequency and damping of vibrations for bipyramidal gold nanoparticles in simple liquids, observing a significant viscoelastic response, in contrast to the Newtonian fluid dynamics that are usually assumed to hold.
+Extending these measurements to a range of liquid compositions and temperatures has demonstrated a breakdown of the slip boundary condition that is conventionally assumed to hold at liquid-solid interfaces, revealing a slip length on the nanometer scale.
+We are currently extending these measurements to investigate viscoelastic effects in the bulk modulus of simple liquids, investigate nonlinear mechanical response at the nanoscale, observe non-Newtonian and slip effects in pure water, and ultimately understand how bulk fluid-mechanical properties emerge from interactions among molecules in the liquid.

 Broadly tunable 100-fs, 2-kHz pump pulses (based on Spectra-Physics Spitfire Pro amplified Ti:Sapphire system and TOPAS optical parametric amplifier); broadband visible / NIR probe; delay times up to 3 ns; automated data acquisition using Ultrafast Systems HELIOS system.